How long does it take to grow a beard?

 Beard Growth Phases

-Man in early stages of beard growth
+Man in early anagen phase of beard growth.

 The Anagen Phase